Ultimate-Drive/udrive-docs/QuickStart/README.md

 ## Setting up your drive images
 When the Apple II is booting press `M` to enter the UltimateDrive configuration menu.

-From there, you can add disk images in DOS or ProDos format (typically `.dsk` or `.po` files) that you've copied to the SD cards as mounted volumes and then boot them up like any real drive!
+From there, you can view and mount your disk images in DOS or ProDos format.

+### Hard disk images supported:
+PO, HDV, IMG, 2MG, S2E

+### Disk II images supported:
+S2E, NIB, DSK, PO